ESA-EarthCODE/portal/pages/resources.md

 # Resources

 Find out more about solutions for easy publication, sharing your data and workflows to align with FAIR and open science principles.
-Leverage growing list of platforms to streamline your research with flexible tools and active collaboration the with the vibrant scientific community.
+Leverage a growing list of platforms to streamline your research with flexible tools and active collaboration with a vibrant scientific community.
 </section>
 <section class="dark-grey">

-## Explore the Open Science Catalog
+## Explore the Open Science Catalogue
-Explore a collection of publicly available geoscience products, datasets and resources developed in the frame of scientific research Projects funded by ESA EO (Earth Observation)
+Explore a rich collection of publicly available geoscience products, datasets and resources developed in the frame of scientific research Projects funded by ESA EO (Earth Observation)

 <a class="VPButton cta" href="https://opensciencedata.esa.int" target="_blank">Explore Catalog</a>
 </section>